StackVista/stackstate-docs/use/metrics/k8sTs-explore-metrics.md

 # Explore metrics

-Open the metrics explorer from the bottom of the StackState main menu and use it to execute any PromQL query using the metrics explorer.
-The query result is shown in a chart for the selected time range and in a table showing the last value for each time serie, including the values for all labels.
+You can find the metrics explorer at the bottom of the StackState main menu.
+Use it to execute any PromQL query and visualize the resulting time series.
+The query result is shown in a chart for the selected time range and in a table that shows the last value together with the labels for the time series.

 ![Metrics Explorer](../../.gitbook/assets/k8s/k8s-metrics-explorer.png)